carsonruebel/chatgpt-usage-analyzer/README.md

 **ChatGPT Usage Analyzer** is a simple, privacy-first tool to visualize your personal ChatGPT activity, including number of messages per day, token usage, and total usage over time.

 It works entirely offline on your own machine.
 No data is uploaded or shared.

+Also, yes it was entirely vibe coded.

 [Download](https://github.com/carsonruebel/chatgpt-usage-analyzer/raw/main/downloads/ChatGPT-Usage-Analyzer.zip)